Current Issues for Safe Schools

 What is the best protection against current and future COVID variants?

 According to the CDC, the best means of protection is to take measures to mitigate the risks of contagion.
-That means monitoring protocols, proactive disinfection procedures, and most importantly to make sure the air in classrooms, halls, and offices is clean, sanitized, and virus-free.
+That means monitoring protocols, and most importantly to make sure the air in classrooms, halls, and offices is clean, sanitized, and virus-free.

 With federal assistance available through the CARES Act, the affordability of mitigation products makes them more available and accessible for school districts across the country.